 COVID-19 Adaptation and Recovery in Whistler: Employer and Employee Experiences

 For over 20 years, we have worked with Whistler businesses to provide supportive employment for young Canadians.
 And since 2017, we have partnered with Royal Roads University to understand the impact of our programs for young people and employers.

-In the summer of 2020, Professor Jo Axe and Assistant Professor Rebecca Wilson-Mah carried out focus groups to explore what our businesses needed.
+In the summer of 2020, Professor Jo Axe and Assistant Professor Rebecca Wilson-Mah carried out focus groups with employers and employees in Whistler to explore what our businesses needed.
 What challenges were they facing with hiring and re-hiring staff?
 What were their concerns about staff returning to work?
 What training did they and their staff need to safely reopen their businesses?

 This report presents what they learned.
 It identifies specific training needs across different sectors in Whistler.
 It explores how other similar communities have recovered from previous disasters.
 And it offers a model for how we can move forward towards recovery as a community.